 Office of Adult Students and Evening Services (OASES) advising mission is to assist adult and nontraditional students in developing and implementing individual plans for achieving their academic and career goals.
-Click here for a printable copy of the advising syllabus!
+Below is our OASES advising syllabus!

 Current students can make an appointment using CONNECT.
 Advisors are located under the "Get Advising" on the right side of the homepage.
 Prospective students can call 704‑687‑5104 or email firstname.lastname@example.org to schedule an appointment.